mangomangomango0820/mangomangomango0820.github.io/index.md

 - Experience with test equipment and tool such as protocol analyzer and oscilloscope;
 - Experience with general connectivity IPs (I2C/UART);
 - Experience with script language such as Python, Go, and shell scripts;
+- Experience with multi-threading;
-- Data analysis and data mining;
+- Experience with analysis on competitors' products;
 ```

 #### Process Support Engineer